benda95280/MyEntities/README.md

   * 3 Sizes (Head Entity): Small / Normal / Block
   * Entity can be 'usable'
     * Max time usable
-    * Actions (Infinite - Array): Message / Teleport / Heal / Effects
+    * Actions (Infinite - Array): Message / Teleport / Heal / Effects / Give items
     * One random action from all actions possible
     * Change skin when no more usable
     * Auto destruction when no more usable